halcyonmobile/retrofit-oauth2-helper/README.md

 - When the refresh-token is no longer valid or expired, (returned by the server while trying to refresh token) then you will receive a callback with session expiration and your request will fail with 401.
 - When the refresh-token request failed 3 times, then your request will fail with 401.
 And should be handled as normal network error

-To see the behaviour in action may refer to [com.halcyonmobile.core.AuthenticationTest]
+To see the behaviour in action may refer to [com.halcyonmobile.core.AuthenticationWithoutTokenStorageTest]

 ## Setup
 - This contains how you can use this library
 - *Latest version:* ![Latest release](https://img.shields.io/github/v/release/halcyonmobile/retrofit-oauth2-helper)